Science in Society

 • Your personal germ-line enhancement programme."

-Behind the public debates on stem cell research, human cloning and germline modification, scientists are delivering human reproduction to corporate control under the guise that all knowledge is necessary if not benign, and only the applications need to be regulated.
-This is how the Brave New World dawns.
-Unregulated research is the prime culprit, argues Dr. Mae-Wan Ho, and that is what the debate should address.
+Behind the debates over embryonic stem cell research, human cloning and germline modification, scientists are quietly delivering human reproduction to corporate control under the guise that all knowledge is necessary if not benign, and only the applications need to be regulated.
+This is the way the Brave New World dawns.
+Dr. Mae-Wan Ho argues that unregulated research is the prime culprit, and that is what the debate should address.

-Robert Winston, Professor of Fertility Studies at Imperial College, London, was highly critical of the Human Fertilisation and Embryology Authority for allowing the parents of a two-year-old boy with a blood disorder causing severe anaemia to undergo in vitro fertilisation and genetic screening of the embryos.
-The parents want their next baby to be free from the disease and its tissue type to match that of the older brother, so it can donate umbilical cord cells to save his life.
+Robert Winston, Professor of Fertility Studies at Imperial College, London, was highly critical of the Human Fertilisation and Embryology Authority (HFEA) for allowing the parents of a two-year-old boy with a blood disorder causing severe anaemia to undergo IVF and pre-implantation genetic screening of the embryos [1].
+The parents want their next baby to be free from the disease and its tissue type to match that of the older brother, so it can donate umbilical cord cells to save the two-year-old’s life.

-But Winston is not opposed to human cloning.
-He obscures the issues by saying it is just like producing twins.
+But is Winston opposed to human cloning?
+No, he obscures the issues by saying it is just like producing twins.
+"In itself, it is difficult to argue that there is anything wrong with producing a human clone.
+There are, after all, some 25,000 human clones in the UK living perfectly normal lives - they are identical twins."
 His main worry about people like Severino Antinori, who wants to clone humans now, is that through their incompetence, they might "bring valuable DNA science into public disrepute".

-Winston could have mentioned fundamental, insurmountable technical problems with cloning that has nothing to do with the incompetence of scientists.
-Abnormalities cannot be avoided.
-Even Dolly, the celebrated sheep cloned by somatic cell nuclear transplant (SCNT) - plucking out an egg’s nucleus and adding a nucleus from a donor cell - is now found to be suffering from arthritis, and her creator, Ian Wilmut is pointing to the cloning process itself.
+Winston could have mentioned that there are fundamental, insurmountable technical problems with cloning that has nothing to do with incompetence of the scientists.
+Abnormalities cannot be avoided [2, 3].
+Dolly the celebrated sheep cloned by somatic cell nuclear transplant is now found to be suffering from arthritis, and Ian Wilmut, her creator, is pointing to the cloning process itself [4].
+Similar abnormalities are turning up in all species of cloned animals (see "Cloned animals a gallery of horrors", this issue)

 Robert Winston, like John Sulston, former head of the Cambridge Centre for Genomics Research, and other high profile scientists, have been going around saying that science is neutral, and even benign, and only the applications need to be debated.
 By implication, research is sacrosanct, and it would be a sin if not a sacrilege to regulate research.
 The ‘bioethicists’ nod their sage heads in agreement while the public nod off at the anodyne ‘debate’ staged for their benefit.